 Nematodes are microscopic round worms that inhabit a wide range of environments.
 Plant parasitic nematodes cause damage by feeding on roots of host plants and, in certain cases, cause damage by feeding on above-ground parts of host plants.
 Nematode feeding causes reduction of root mass and distortion and/or enlargement of roots.
 Damage to the root system also allows infection by other soil plant pathogens.

-- Nematode Count from Roots/Plant Tissues
+- Nematode Identification and Count from Roots/Plant Tissues

 - Pinewood Nematode Detection in Wood